What was the “public charge” rule?

 In practice, given the constraints set by Congress and court precedents, plus the fact that recent green card holders are typically ineligible for welfare, very few green card holders have been deported on public-charge grounds.

-By expanding the definition of “public charge,” however, the administration could create new uncertainty for millions of immigrants.
+By expanding the definition of “public charge,” however, the administration could have created new uncertainty for millions of immigrants.

-Although the public charge proposal announced by DHS does not change the status quo for current green card holders, on Sept.
-22, 2018 the agency sent reporters an official notice stating: “The Department of Justice intends to conduct a parallel rulemaking on public charge deportability, and will ensure that the standards are consistent to the extent appropriate.”
+Although the public charge did not change the status quo for current green card holders, on Sept.
+22, 2018 the agency sent reporters an official notice stating: “The Department of Justice (DOJ) intends to conduct a parallel rulemaking on public charge deportability, and will ensure that the standards are consistent to the extent appropriate.”

 For example, as part of the marriage-based green card process, the spouse of a U.S. citizen first obtains a green card, and then must wait three years to apply for U.S. citizenship (naturalization).
 DHS offers a fee waiver for low-income applicants.
 But if use of this fee waiver suddenly counts as a government benefit triggering a “public charge” finding, it’s possible that the permanent-resident spouse of a U.S. citizen could then be deported.

-It’s important to note that the public charge rule described above would be a regulation issued by U.S. Citizenship and Immigration Services (USCIS), the part of DHS that processes green card and temporary visa applications filed within the United States.
+It’s important to note that the DHS public charge rule described above was a regulation issued by U.S. Citizenship and Immigration Services (USCIS), the part of DHS that processes green card and temporary visa applications filed within the United States.